-- ineffective management structure, including lack of control processes, noncompliance with control processes and lack of relevant experience in key areas - weaknesses in systems and controls reported by internal audit - inadequate record keeping, for example poor quality bookkeeping - inadequate budgetary control and management accounting arrangements - ineffective use of resources, including land, buildings, staff, cash, and borrowings - slow response to issues identified by Ofsted
+- ineffective management structure, including lack of control processes, noncompliance with control processes and lack of relevant experience in key areas. - weaknesses in systems and controls reported by internal audit. - failure to reflect the changes arising from reclassification of the statutory further education sector in the college's systems and procedures. - inadequate record keeping, for example poor quality bookkeeping. - inadequate budgetary control and management accounting arrangements - ineffective use of resources, including land, buildings, staff, cash, and borrowings - slow response to issues identified by Ofsted.